dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ### Whats a JWT?

-A JSON Web Token is data structure that contains a set of claims that are used for access control decisions.
+A JSON Web Token is a data structure that contains a set of claims that are used for access control decisions.
 Cryptographic should be attached to the token so that its integrity is protected.
 The official standard for a JWT is the [RFC7519](https://www.rfc-editor.org/rfc/rfc7519)

 Developers could use Message Authentication Code to protect the integrity of the token, however if it is used then it should be kept in mind that any service that validate the JWTs can also be used to create new ones with the same key, meaning that all services that use the same key must trust each other mutually.
 Consequently, if one service is comprised, the rest are.